 If you’ve purchased a plant without knowing what it’s been treated with, keep your dog away for at least a few weeks.
 Rinsing may help, but diluting any treatment with water won’t guarantee your dog’s safety.

 Similarly, you shouldn’t fertilise your existing plants with rose granules containing disulfoton.
 Cocoa mulch is a common example to avoid, but other types of rose fertilizer can also contain chemicals that are toxic to dogs.

 If your dog has stuck their head into a thorny rose bush, it’s always a good idea to check they haven’t damaged the delicate eye area.
 Even small abrasions can create corneal ulcers that can become serious without treatment.

 - Film or discharge on or around the eye

 If your pet is exhibiting any of these symptoms, don’t delay in seeking advice from your vet.
+Contact your vet and schedule an emergency appointment – especially if your dog is in pain.
 Attempting to treat eye injuries at home without consulting an expert could increase the risk of permanent damage.

 What About Other Common Plants?

 Always check that there are no poisonous plants in your garden.
 A wide range of common flowers and plants can be risky for your dog, and some are highly toxic.

 Listed below are a few of the most dangerous plants for dogs.
 Unfortunately, there are many more to avoid.
 If you want to check the flowers in your garden, you can refer to this handy list of plants created by the ASPCA Pet Poison Control Department.